copethomas/defcon-33-domain-fronting/README.md

 The `scape` tool processes a list of domains, uses DNS data and the IP mapping JSON file to determine which CDN the domain is connected too

+### Disadvantages

+DNS based looksups, you get different responses depending on where you query and how.
+On the command line I was getting samsum servers and in the browser I was getting Achamie

 ### Notes